A garden bounty

 Nutritional information on Whip & Wander is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.

-Serving Size 1/6th of recipe
+- Serving Size: ⅛th of recipe

 - Sugar: 4 g

 - Fat: 19 g